Alaska Airlines: New leadership (1950s)

 Alaska Airlines started the 1950s without its worldwide charter business and operations restricted to the state of Alaska.
 In 1950, it purchased two smaller Alaskan airlines, Collins Air Service and Al Jones Airways.

 Though the airline had grown much under the ownership of Raymond Marshall, the CAB forced him out in 1951 due to continuing financial troubles.
 Marshall had owned Alaska Airlines with the intent of getting money for himself and he was not concerned about the long-term stability of the company.
 In 1951, the CAB awarded Alaska Airlines with a temporary certificate allowing them to operate on routes from the Alaskan cities of Anchorage and Fairbanks to Seattle and Portland in the contiguous United States.
 This award became permanent in 1957.

 In 1952, the CAB appointed Nelson David as president, and he began to improve the financial stability of the airline.
 By 1957, with the carrier in a better financial situation, David left and Charles Willis Jr., became the company's new president and CEO.
-A pilot during World War II, Willis introduced several marketing gimmicks that set the airline apart from other ones of the day; namely, under his leadership, Alaska Airlines became the first to show inflight movies.
+Willis was a highly decorated naval aviator in World War II, founder of his own cargo airline, Willis Air Service (1945–1949), and a former political operative for President Eisenhower.
+Willis introduced several marketing gimmicks that set the airline apart from other ones of the day; namely, under his leadership, Alaska Airlines became the first to show inflight movies.
 The company began service with the Douglas DC-6, the airline's first pressurized plane, enabling flights above clouds and weather disturbances.
 On these DC-6s, the airline introduced "Golden Nugget" service, which included an on-board saloon and piano.